The Inward Investment and International Taxation Review: Indonesia

 Non-corporate entities such as a general partnership, firm partnership and limited partnership are not permissible for foreign-owned equity.
 Generally, the Indonesian Income Tax Law treats all entities, regardless of whether they are incorporated, in the same manner.

 Previously, the flat tax rate of 25 per cent of net income applied for all businesses that take the form of an entity (regardless of whether they are incorporated), subject to some exceptions, including:

 - a public company that satisfies a minimum listing requirement of 40 per cent and other requirements can obtain a 5 per cent reduction from the standard rate;

-- corporate taxpayers with gross revenue up to 50 billion rupiah are entitled to a 50 per cent reduction of the standard tax rate imposed on the taxable income for gross revenue up to 4.8 billion rupiah;
+- corporate taxpayers with gross revenue up to 50 billion rupiahs are entitled to a 50 per cent reduction of the standard tax rate imposed on the taxable income for gross revenue up to 4.8 billion rupiahs;

 - companies engaged in upstream oil and gas and geothermal industries must calculate their corporate income tax pursuant to the terms of their production-sharing contracts; and